 CoCs that are reallocating eligible renewal project funds to create a new project application - as detailed in the FY 2022 CoC Program Competition NOFA - may do so by reducing one or more expiring eligible renewal projects.
 CoCs reducing eligible renewal projects must identify those projects on this form.

-Amount Available for New Project (Sum of All Reduced Projects) Reduced Project Name Reduced Grant Number Annual Renewal Amount Amount Retained Amount available for new project Reallocation Type This list contains no items
+Amount Available for New Project (Sum of All Reduced Projects) Reduced Project Name Reduced Grant Number Annual Renewal Amount Retained Re This list contains no items